Axist8/Axist8/README.md

 - 👋 Hi, I’m @Axist8
 - 👀 I’m interested in react developement and augmented reality
 - 🌱 I’m currently learning react developement
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to collaborate on any kind of react application!
 - 📫 How to reach me code@axeljorgensen.info

 <!---